So – you want to learn how to write a screenplay.

 You daydream about Jimmy Kimmel making fun of you as you sit in the front row at the BAFTAs or Oscars.

 Perhaps you’ve even purchased Final Draft or another screenwriting software package and spent hours staring at your laptop screen, not sure where to start, so you decide to catch up on GAME OF THRONES instead.

-Follow these steps and discover that bragging about your finished screenplay is a much better way to annoy your friends.
+Follow these steps in order to learn how to write a movie script.
+And discover that bragging about your finished screenplay is a much better way to annoy your friends.

 Warning: Spoilers ahead.